A note on supersingular abelian varieties: Abstract

 \section{Abstract}

-We show that any supersingular abelian variety is isogenous to a superspecial abelian variety without increasing field extensions.
-We construct superspecial abelian varieties which are not defined over finite fields.
-We also investigate endomorphism algebras of supersingular elliptic curves over an arbitrary field.
+In this note we show that any supersingular abelian variety is isogenous to a superspecial abelian variety without increasing field extensions.
+The proof uses minimal isogenies and the Galois descent.
+We then construct a superspecial abelian variety which not directly defined over a finite field.
+This answers negatively to a question of the author [J. Pure Appl.
+Alg., 2013] concerning of endomorphism algebras occurring in Shimura curves.
+Endomorphism algebras of supersingular elliptic curves over an arbitrary field are also investigated.
+We correct a main result of the author's paper [Math.
+Res.
+Let., 2010].